 - 1 litre hot water

 - Heat the oil in a large pot over medium to high heat.
 Add the meat and sweet paprika and cook until the liquids are reduced to more than half, about 15 minutes.
 Reduce heat to medium and mix in the onions, red chilli and red pepper.
 Continue cooking for about 10-15 minutes, stirring occasionally until the onions and pepper are wilted and slightly brown.

 - Mix in the crushed garlic, mustard, tomato paste and oregano, and continue cooking for a few minutes.
 Add the potatoes and season with the salt and pepper.

-- Pour in the plumb tomatoes and hot water.
+- Pour in the plum tomatoes and hot water.
 Cover and bring to a boil.
 Reduce heat to medium-low, add 1 teaspoon of salt and continue cooking, covered, for one hour, or until the meat is tender.
 Stir occasionally.
 Adjust taste if required.

 All images and text © Dina Bayoud Kohl for Dina’s Kitchen